w314/notes/javaNotes/qc/qc1/qc1_springConcepts.md

 ## Bean Scopes:

-> What are they?

-> Which ones are common to all Spring applications? (two of them)

-> Know the difference between singleton and prototype scopes

-> Which ones are web aware? (four of them)

-The Scope of the Bean determines its visibility and lifecycle.
-(TODO lifecycle what way?)
+ Bean Scope refers to how many instances of a Bean are/can be created and where they are used.
+(QC Line)

 ### Types:
+- Universal Scopes
     - Singleton
         - the container creates a single instance of that bean
         - the default Scope
         - to define it explicitly use: `@Scope("singleton")`
     - Prototype
         - will return a different instance every time it is requested from the container
         - `@Scope("prototype")`
-- Web Aware Scopes
+- Web Aware Scopes (for Application that can take HTTP requests)
     - Request - creates a Bean for an HTTP Request
     - Session - creates a Bean for an HTTP Session
     - Application - creates a Bean for a ServletContext